janaSunrise/janaSunrise/README.md

 I am also more passionate about building real-life projects, and I create projects to help with real-life problems, becoming efficient, and boosting the development speed.
-I am really passionate about coding, making interesting problems and innovative solutions, that can be useful in certain domains, and also create boilerplates and more for speeding up process and Also several innovative softwares.🤩
+I am really passionate about coding, making interesting problems and innovative solutions, that can be useful in certain domains, and also create boilerplates and more for speeding up process and Also several innovative softwares 🤩

 Moreover, I'm a social maniac too and I'm pretty active on Discord and Twitter.
-Either building something interesting, Making some insightful and amazing content for everyone, Hanging out with my friends, or Spending my time with the dev community! 😁
+Either building something interesting, Making some insightful and incredible content for everyone, Hanging out with my friends, or Spending my time with the wonderful dev community! 😁

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me!